The Lunchbox: Casting

 Irrfan Khan liked the script of the film and the concept of his character, not speaking much but talking through notes.
-After seeing Batra's short film and a couple of meetings he agreed to act in the film.
-Batra wanted to work with Nawazuddin Siddiqui, another principal character of the film, for a long time.
+After seeing Batra's short film and having a couple of meetings he agreed to act in the film.
+Batra wanted to work with Nawazuddin Siddiqui, another principal character in the film, for a long time.
 For the female lead, auditions were conducted, wherein Nimrat Kaur was selected.
-Kaur had extensive experience at the Mumbai theatre and worked in films like Peddlers.
-Some of the dabbawalas whom the director befriended while researching for the film, also were cast in minor roles.
+Kaur had extensive experience at the Mumbai theatre and had worked in films like Peddlers.
+Some of the dabbawalas whom the director befriended while researching the film were also cast in minor roles.

 Filming

 The film was shot in 2012 in Mumbai at a budget of ₹220 million.
 Prior to the filming, the cast rehearsed for six months.
 It was shot using the Arri Alexa digital film camera.
 Many of the scenes were logistically broken down to make way for last minute location changes.
 According to Ritesh Batra, scenes on the train involved the use of only one compartment, and even included actual local commuters when needed.

 Principal photography lasted 29 days, with a majority of the film's scenes done in three weeks.
 Afterwards, footage taken in a documentary manner were shot.
 Mumbai's famous dabbawalas were provided actual lunchboxes to deliver, and followed by a four-member film crew, which filmed the process in documentary style.